markvdesign/gardenCentre/README.md

 Garden Centre is an automated watering system which uses the the Johnny-Five IoT library, Node.js, Express.js and Angular for the front end.
 The IoT will consist of an Arduino Nano connected to a soil moisture sensor.

+## Work in Progress
+- TODO: Add route guard to dashboard.component.
+- TODO: Add localStorage token to all private API calls.

 ## gcConfig.js
 I've added a config file to get you started, I highly recommend you update all the keys prior to deploying the app to prod.